 Too many attributes, however, can make it difficult for teams to work and use the product backlog.

-The BVOP suggest using business attributes that describe the business value of each product backlog item.
+The BVOP suggests using business attributes that describe the business value of each product backlog item.
 Details are introduced in the Product Backlog Prioritization section.

 Characteristics of the product backlog items